fedecaccia/finance_articles/README.md

 # Overview

-Each folder contains the codes behind articles published at [blog.coinfabrik](https://blog.coinfabrik.com).
+Articles and some codes behind them published at [blog.coinfabrik](https://blog.coinfabrik.com).
 The articles are:

 * What I've Learned From my First Arbitrage Experiences
 * A Review on Cryptoasset Valuation Frameworks